beloader/beloader/docs/manual/md/installation.md

 ```

 ## Browser compatibility
-Beloader should work with no tweaks in all modern browsers and IE >= 10.
+Beloader should work with no tweaks in all modern browsers and IE >= 10 (even 8 if not using webfontloader).